reedws/IT3049C/Material/Assignments/3.Rock_Paper_Scissors/index.md

 ---
 ## Overview
 This assignment covers concepts and techniques taught in the class so far.
 Using Git and GitHub, using JavaScript, and manipulating the DOM using JavaScript.
-The culmination of that, is the first game we build this semester, Rock 🪨 - Paper 📄 - Scissors ✂️, using HTML, CSS, and JavaScript.
+The culmination of that, is the first game we build this semester, Rock-Paper-Scissors, using HTML, CSS, and JavaScript.

 ## Lab Goals
 1. Build a web game using HTML, CSS, and JavaScript.